thomasschuerger/rationalj/README.md

 # RationalJ

 RationalJ is a light-weight Java library for rational numbers.
 The library manages rationals using arbitrary integer precision for enumerators and denominators.
-RationalJ internally uses `BigInteger`, therefore the maximum magnitude for numerators and denominators is 2^2147483647.
+RationalJ internally uses `BigInteger`, therefore the maximum magnitude for numerators and denominators is 2^2147483647-1.

 Rational numbers are implemented by the class `Rational`.
 Like for `Integer`, `BigInteger` and `BigDecimal`, instances of `Rational` are immutable.
-Operations on Rationals do not modify the Rationals but return Rationals or other types as results. `Rational` implements most of the arithmetic methods offered by `BigInteger`.
+Operations on `Rational`s do not modify the `Rational`s but return `Rational`s or other types as results. `Rational` implements most of the arithmetic methods offered by `BigInteger`.
 It does not implement any of the bitwise operations that `BigInteger` offers.

-Rationals are automatically normalized:
+`Rational`s are automatically normalized:

 - numerators and denominators are always co-prime (fully reduced)
 - denominators are always positive
 - zero uses an enumerator of 0 and a denominator of 1

-Therefore, two Rationals are equal if and only if their enumerators are equal and their denominators are equal.
+Therefore, two `Rational`s are equal if and only if their enumerators are equal and their denominators are equal.

-Rational offers no public constructors to allow minimizing the amount of instances created.
-Rationals are retrieved via `Rational.of(...)` or `Rational.valueOf(...)` instead.
+Rational offers no public constructors to allow minimizing the amount of instances created. `Rational`s are retrieved via `Rational.of(...)` or `Rational.valueOf(...)` instead.

 Author: Thomas Schuerger (thomas@schuerger.com)